 IMPORTANT: If you’re unsure if your vehicle can handle a given trail rating (some Jeep models are more susceptible to vehicle damage on trails rated 5 or higher), please contact Shawn Gulling with Jeep Jamboree USA at (530) 333-4002 for clarification.

 Regardless of the rating and your experience level, you’ll get plenty of help on your Jeep Jamboree.
 Once you arrive at your Jamboree destination, you’ll get basic on-site instruction as well.
-For a free copy of Mark A. Smith’s Guide to Safe, Common Sense Off-Road Driving, please click here.
+View Mark A. Smith’s Guide to Safe, Common Sense Off-Road Driving.